Mike Ditka: College career

 Ditka played college football for Pitt from 1958 until 1960, and was a three-sport athlete, also playing baseball (outfielder) and basketball (forward) for the Pitt Panthers.
 He also was an intramural wrestling champion at Pitt, and a member of Sigma Chi fraternity.

 He started on the football team all three seasons, leading the team in receiving in each, while also serving as a linebacker, defensive end, and punter.
 As a sophomore, he led the team with 18 receptions for 252 yards and averaged 42.5 yards per punt.
 He had one touchdown reception (tied for second on the team).

 As a junior, he led the team with 16 receptions for 249 yards and four receiving touchdowns.
 He also averaged 38.3 yards per punt.

 As a senior, he was named a team captain, while leading the team with 11 receptions for 229 yards and two receiving touchdowns.
 He was a unanimous first-team selection on the College Football All-America Team as a two-way end.
 He finished his college career with 45 catches for 730 yards and seven touchdowns.

-In 1986, Ditka was enshrined in the College Football Hall of Fame.
+In 1986, Ditka was enshrined into the College Football Hall of Fame.
 In 1997, his 89 jersey number was retired by the University of Pittsburgh at halftime of the game against the University of Miami.
 In 2018, he was inducted into the inaugural 16-member class of the University of Pittsburgh Athletics Hall of Fame.